 When guest expectations are not met, many take to social media to voice their complaints and/or join a competitor’s space.

-"Your WiFi is no longer a nice-to-have amenity,it is now a must-have,must-work utility."
+"Your WiFi is no longer a nice-to-have amenity, must-work utility."

 Which poses the question—why not pay for WiFi the same way you pay for other utilities?
 It's the reason so many businesses are turning to managed WiFi solutions that offer everything they need in a subscription that they pay each month.

 By managing the experience, along with having the right technology in place, there’s no reason why you can’t meet the ever-growing expectations of your guests.